walling/unorm/README.md

 Node.JS example
 ---------------

-For a longer example, see `example.js`.
+For a longer example, see `examples` directory.

 ```javascript
 var unorm = require('unorm');